athombv/homey-arduino-library/README.md

 When using an Arduino board both the official ethernet shield version 1 and 2 are supported.

 # Using the library
-See the included examples.
+See the included examples and the readme of the app repository at https://github.com/athombv/com.athom.arduino

-# KNOWN BUGS
-Out-of-memory related crashes on ESP8266 based boards.